jcvignoli/lumiere-movies/README.md

 Due to the use of the most recent WordPress API block use, you should take a look to the posts where you are using Lumière widgets/blocks to insert movies sections (no need for the links).
 If you do not see the movies, you will need to edit your post and "attempt to recover" the widget/block.

 Taxonomy templates have changed, make sure to follow the notice in Lumière admin area to update them.

+Metadata keys for widgets have changed: in the posts where you added a movie name/imdb id, you may not immediately see the movies you inserted.
+An automatized process will take care of bringing back them (technical explaination: a cron will run depending on your visits or cron options in the few minutes or few hours after updating the plugin).

 ### 4.0.2